SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

 The spatial grid of the resulting cube is really global, with a large proportion of the data being masked.

-Area weighted regridding
+Area-weighted regridding
 ^^^^^^^^^^^^^^^^^^^^^^^^

-It is often the case that a point-based regridding scheme (such as :class:`iris.analysis.Linear`) is not appropriate when you need to conserve quantities when regridding.
-The :class:`iris.analysis.AreaWeighted` scheme is less general than :class:`~iris.analysis.Linear` or :class:`~iris.analysis.Nearest`, but is a conservative regridding scheme, meaning that the area weighted total is approximately preserved across grids.
+It is often the case that a point-based regridding scheme (such as :class:`iris.analysis.Linear` or :class:`iris.analysis.Nearest`) is not appropriate when you need to conserve quantities when regridding.
+The :class:`iris.analysis.AreaWeighted` scheme is less general than :class:`~iris.analysis.Linear` or :class:`~iris.analysis.Nearest`, but is a conservative regridding scheme, meaning that the area-weighted total is approximately preserved across grids.

 With the :class:`~iris.analysis.AreaWeighted` regridding scheme, each target grid-box's